gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-qna-pure-webgl-dashed-line.md

       lengthSoFar.push(lengthSoFar[ii - 1] + distance(positions, ii - 1, ii));
     }

-Now you can make buffers for both `positions` and `lengthSoFar` and pass `lengthSoFar` as an attribute into your vertex shader and from there pass it as a varying to to your fragment shader.
+Now you can make buffers for both `positions` and `lengthSoFar` and pass `lengthSoFar` as an attribute into your vertex shader and from there pass it as a varying to your fragment shader.

 Unfortunately it won't work with indexed geometry (the most common type?).
 In other words it won't work with `gl.drawElements`, only with `gl.drawArrays`.
 Also the dashed line would be dashed in 3D not 2D so a line going into the screen (away from the viewer) would look different than a line going across the screen.
 Of course if you're drawing 2D then there's no problem.